Hyunseung-Lim/PANORAMA/README.md

 ## 📜 License

-This project is licensed under the [Specify License Here - e.g., MIT License, Apache 2.0].
+This project is licensed under the CC-BY-NC-4.0.

-## 📞 Contact

-For any questions or inquiries about PANORAMA, please contact [Your Name/Lab Name] at [your_email@example.com] or open an issue on this GitHub repository.